wangren09/wangren09.github.io/_pages/about.md

     <h2>Recent Activities</h2>
     <hr>
     <ul>
+      <li><strong>02/2025</strong> Paul (High school student under my supervision, sophomore at IMSA) developed engaging educational websites focused on 1.
+Jailbreak attacks/defenses on LLMs (<a href="https://overcooked-grizzled-dolphin.anvil.app">"Website on Jailbreaks"</a>); 2.
+Neural network adversarial/backdoor robustness (<a href="https://slippery-possible-blood.anvil.app/">"Website on adversarial attacks and backdoor attacks"</a>) as part of his high school project, specifically designed for high school and university students.</li>
       <li><strong>09/2025</strong> Our paper on Identifying Backdoored Graphs in Graph Neural Network Training was accepted by the IEEE Transactions on Information Forensics & Security.</li>
       <li><strong>07/2025</strong> Our paper on Efficient and Robust Continual Graph Learning was accepted by the IEEE Transactions on Signal and Information Processing over Networks.
 Congrads to Ding!</li>
       <li><strong>06/2025</strong> Grateful for receiving <strong>funding from the U.S. Department of Energy (DOE)</strong> for the 2MC (Midwest Center for Microgrid Cybersecurity) project!</li>